Statistical Consulting Lab

 Whenever possible, we prefer to collaborate rather than to prescribe.
 This is more beneficial to the client, much more efficient, and more rewarding for the statistical consultant (we are professionals NOT technicians).

-The Statistical Consulting Lab is staffed by Jin Wang, PhD.
+The Statistical Consulting Lab is staffed by Roy St. Laurent, PhD. and six statistics graduate students.

 See our Client's Guide for further details, including our location, phone number and e-mail address.